Starship Mine

 "Starship Mine" is the 144th episode of the American science fiction television series Star Trek: The Next Generation, the 18th episode of the sixth season.
-The episode features Tim Russ in a guest role, before he played the role of Tuvok on Star Trek: Voyager.
+The episode marked an early appearance of actor Tim Russ in the Star Trek canon prior to his being cast as Tuvok on Star Trek: Voyager, and same for Patricia Tallman, later starring as Lyta Alexander on Babylon 5.

-Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, while the Enterprise is evacuated for maintenance, Captain Picard must, alone, contend with thieves posing as a work crew aboard the ship.
-The process is vaguely similar to ship degaussing but with a dangerous science fiction twist.
+Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, while the Enterprise is evacuated for hazardous maintenance, Captain Picard must, alone, contend with thieves posing as a work crew aboard the ship.
 The plot has been noted for its similarity to the 1988 action film Die Hard.